Abia declared safest state in S'East as NMA games begin in Umuahia

 He said that the best state/team would be selected to represent the region in the national games that would involve other professional bodies, warning that any state that hired a machinery would be disqualified.

-He listed the games to feature in the games to include : football, scrabble lawn tennis, volleyball, dadminton, basketball, golf, table tennis among others.
+He listed the games to feature in the games to include: football, scrabble lawn tennis, volleyball, badminton, basketball, golf, table tennis among others.

 Commissioner for Sports, Hon.
-Karibe Ojigwe, in a remark described sports as very essential activity for longevity and wellness.
+Karibe Ojigwe, in a remark, described sports as a very essential activity for longevity and wellness.